domhhv/habitrack/README.md

    This command starts the development server and opens the app in your default browser.

-#### Database setup
+#### Database setup (optional)

 The project uses Supabase for database operations.

-Habitrack UI is still runnable locally without a Supabase instance, but you won't be able to sign in/up or retain your habits and entries.
+Habitrack UI is **still runnable** without a local Supabase instance, but you won't be able to sign in/up or retain your habits and entries.

 The Supabase project configuration, seeds and migrations live under the `supabase` directory.